RULES AND MANNER OF JAPANESE HOT SPRING BATH. ONSEN ETIQUETTE IN JAPAN. WHAT TO AVOID WHEN TAKING AN ONSEN IN JAPAN? ARE TATTOOS ALLOWED?

 The issue with tattoos in Japan

 Most onsen are off-limits to people with tattoos (yes, even foreigners with a butterfly on their ankle).
-However, some are exceptions to the rule, just look well on the internet and / or inquire on site.
-No problem, on the other hand, for the sento who, for the most part, accept tattoos.
+However, some are exceptions to the rule, just look well on the internet and/or inquire on-site.
+No problem, on the other hand, for the sento who, for the most part, accepts tattoos.

 Why is that?
-Well tattoos in Japan are traditional reserved for the yakuza, in simple terms Japanese gangster.
+Well, tattoos in Japan are traditionally reserved for the yakuza, in simple terms Japanese gangsters.
 In historic times tattoo was also a form of branding and punishment for prisoners and criminals.